You are here

 If you are sexually active, it is important to get tested for STIs.
 Because most STI tests involve genital exams, it is a good idea to see a health care provider that is familiar with and sensitive to transgender health.
 Testing will be based on what kind of sex you have and your anatomy.
-Testing may mean having swabs from the mouth, anus, and vagina/ internal gentials, as well as blood and urine tests.
+Testing may mean having swabs from the mouth, anus, and vagina/internal genitals, as well as blood and urine tests.

 If you have a cervix, it is recommended that you get regular Pap tests, which look for changes in the cells that can become cervical cancer.

 SmartSexResource has lots of information to help you lower the chances of STIs and practice safer sex.
 If you cannot find the information you need, please ask us online.

-Trans Vancouver Island – Resources and information for transgender people and their allies on Vancouver Island.
+Vancouver Island Trans Resources – Resources and information for transgender people and their allies on Vancouver Island.